PeterSomkuti/ACOS-Goddard/docs/src/index.md

         --max_iterations 10
 ```

-Note that the ACOS Goddard application is not simply spawned three times - we are making use of the `SharedArray` type for distributed computing in Julia such that the big spectroscopy tables are only loaded into memory **once**, and all worker processes access the same data.
-Users are encouraged to try out various combinations of numbers of processes (`-p`) and numbers of threads (`JULIA_NUM_THREADS`) for optimal throughput, and results are likely to differ for different computing systems.
+Note that the ACOS Goddard application is not only spawned three times - we are making use of the `SharedArray` type for distributed computing in Julia such that the big spectroscopy tables are only loaded into memory **once**, and all worker processes access the same data.
+The `-p` flag determines the number of **additional** processes that are spawned; so `-p 2` will spawn 2 more processes, and ACOS Goddard will perform retrievals on a total of 3 parallel processes.

+Users are encouraged to try out various combinations of numbers of **additional** processes (`-p`) and numbers of threads (`JULIA_NUM_THREADS`) for optimal throughput, and results are likely to differ for different computing systems.

-Early tests on a 32-core node with 64G memory indicate that it ~16 processes with 2 threads each will likely still run, more processes or threads will hit the memory limit soon for a regular configuration.
+Early tests on a 32-core node with 64G memory indicate that it ~16 processes with 2 threads each will likely still run, whereas more processes or threads will hit the memory limit soon for a regular configuration.
 Work to optimize the multi-process batch processing is ongoing.
 Note that applications built with RetrievalToolbox are generally quite memory-hungry, most objects persist to allow users to introspects all aspects of the retrieval at any given time.

 For a given list of sounding IDs, either ingested via the `--sounding_id_list` argument, or by providing more than one ID through `--sounding_id`, the application chops up the list into equal lengths (if possible) and lets each process run through its own sub-list.
 Note that this is a static assignment for now, and due to the simple nature of this solution, there is no re-balancing of the workload **after** the application is called.
 So if one worker happens to be given a list of sounding IDs which all have a bad quality flag, that worker process will simply do nothing until all other processes are finished with their respective batch of retrievals.
 Also note that Julia's `SharedArray` functionality **only works on a single-node**, so running this set-up on a cluster where workers are spawned on different nodes will **not work**.

+Should a worker process unexpectedly terminate, all references inside Julia's worker pool are removed automatically by Julia itself, so the program will keep running.
+However there is no re-balancing of the terminated worker's sounding ID list, so those soundings will not be processed in this run.

+!!! note "This is proof-of-concept as of now!"
+    The current implementation of parallel processing is mainly a proof-of-concept and has not been tested for large-scale production.
 Users who need a more sophisticated multi-processing set-ups need to implement their own solution.